keeperofthenecklace/movieDB/README.md

 ```
 ## Step Process

-Fetching and analysing movie / TV data using movieDB is a simple 2 step process.
+Fetching and analysing movie data using movieDB is a simple 2 step process.

 First, fetch the data from IMDb.